 The Parish collects some information automatically when you visit our website and when you use Parish online services.

 The Parish considers the IP address to be personal information.
 IP addresses are unique numbers assigned by Internet Service Providers (ISPs) to all devices used to access the internet.
 Web servers record the IP addresses of visitors to their sites.
 The IP address, on its own, does not identify an individual.
 In certain circumstances, it could be used, together with other information, to identify an individual using the site.
 For example, an ISP may co-operate with government in a criminal investigation by providing extra information to use for this purpose.
-To ensure greater privacy while browsing the internet use a no trace browser such as DuckDuckGo and Virtual Private Network (VPN).
+For online privacy tips see: Seven Simple Steps Toward Online Privacy.

 Web Server Logs